osbuild/image-builder/README.md

 $ sudo image-builder build qcow2 --blueprint ./config.toml --distro centos-9
 ...
 ```

+### SBOMs

+It is possible to generate spdx based SBOM (software bill of materials)
+documents as part of the build.
+Just pass `--extra-artifacts=sbom` and
+it will put them into the output directory.

+### Filtering

 When listing images, it is possible to filter:
 ```console